• Skip to primary navigation

 Soil compaction happens when soil particles are pressed together, reducing pore space between them.
 Heavily compacted soils contain few large pores, less total pore volume, and a greater density.

-Loose soil can be compacted by using mechanical equipment to remove air-voids, thereby densifying the soil and increasing its dry unit weight.
+Loose soil can be compacted using mechanical equipment to remove air voids, thereby densifying the soil and increasing its dry unit weight.

-There are a variety of different benefits to soil compaction, including: prevention of soil settlement and frost damage, increased ground stability, reduced hydraulic conductivity and mitigating undesirable settlement of structures, such as paved roads, foundations and piping.
+There are various benefits to soil compaction, including prevention of soil settlement and frost damage, increased ground stability, reduced hydraulic conductivity and mitigating undesirable settlement of structures, such as paved roads, foundations and piping.

 A soil compaction test measures the density of the soil.
 This data then informs the design of foundations.